Obi-Wan Kenobi’s “little friend”

 Even his denial of Artoo is not, in itself, a lie.
 Obi-Wan speaks quite truthfully when he states, “I don’t seem to remember ever owning a droid.”
 As far as I can tell from extensive online biographies, Obi-Wan Kenobi never did own a droid—and he definitely never owned Artoo Detoo.
 (I’d also like to think that Obi-Wan considers droid “ownership” to be slavery, and owning a droid to be antithetical to both his nature and theirs.)

 So yes, I believe that Obi-Wan recognizes Artoo instantly, and it’s only the fact that we don’t understand what Artoo is saying that this is not revealed in the scene.
+Of course, it’s not that I’m saying the scene was written that way at the time, because it probably was not, but the way Alec Guinness plays Obi-Wan with such inscrutable mannerisms definitely could be interpreted as such.

 Now, had Artoo managed to reach Obi-Wan’s home without Luke catching up to him, the reception might have been different: